mouse-reeve/recipes/markdown/backpacking/oatmeal.md

  - 2 tablespoons dried blackcurrants
  - 1 tablespoon pumpkin seeds
  - 1 tablespoon flax seeds
- - A couple dashes cinnamon
+ - A couple dashes ground cinnamon
  - A pinch of nutmeg
  - A pinch of salt